ncsa/Swift-T-Variant-Calling/README.md

 **`NOVOSORT_MEMLIMIT`**

 Novosort is a tool that used a lot of RAM.
 If doubling up novosort runs on the same node, this may need to be reduced to avoid an OutOfMemory Error.
-Otherwise, just set it to most of the RAM on a node
+Otherwise, just set it to most of the RAM on a node. **Note: This is a mandatory field**

 This is set in bytes, so if you want to limit novosort to using 30 GB, one would set it to `NOVOSORT_MEMLIMIT=30000000000`